give-to/AlphaRepairAPI/README.md

 # AlphaRepair

+This repository is used to replicate the experiments of article "Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs" on AlphaRepair.

-This repository implements research paper "Less Training, More Repairing Please: Revisiting Automated Program Repair via Zero-shot Learning", which is published at ESEC/FSE 2022.
-The source code are modified from official [Zenodo repo](https://zenodo.org/record/6819444).
+The repository is modified from the paper "Less Training, More Repairing Please: Revisiting Automated Program Repair via Zero-shot Learning", which is published at ESEC/FSE 2022.
+And the source code is available [here](https://zenodo.org/record/6819444).

+## 1. Modification
+In this repository, we made the following changes:

+- Add `add_new_line` method call.
+- Separate the generation patch and verification patch parts.
+- Limit the generation of up to 5000 patches per suspicious location (`add_new_line` and `process_file` count separately).
+- The whole process of fixing each bug is limited to 5h.

-## 1. Environment
+## 2. Environment

 - JDK 1.8
-- python 3.10
+- Python 3.10
 - [Defects4J 2.0.0](https://github.com/rjust/defects4j)
 - [CatenaD4J](https://github.com/universetraveller/CatenaD4J)
 - Ubuntu 20.04
 - CUDA Version: 11.6

+## 3 Experiment Setup
+- Timeout: 5h
+- beam_width: 5
+- Plausible patches number limit at one suspicious location: 5000

+## 4 Excluded Bug(s)
+> None

-## 2. Installation
+## 5. Installation

-### 2.1 Create the docker image
+### 5.1 Create the docker image

 Use the `Dockerfile` in `./Docker` to create the docker image.